kiichi/tesseract-rectangles/README.md

 # tesseract-rectangles
 Simple tesseract and multiple rectangle cropping example.
+In this source code, i'm simply defining 3 rectangles and cropping them, and finally extracting text with OCR.

 # How to run